Raunak-26/regression_dicontuinity_design/README.md

 simulation results and empirical application this paper supports  the arguments of the paper Gelman and Imbens (2019) and suggests to use local linear and quadratic approximations for estimates of treatment effect.

+You can access the paper by clicking on this <a href= "https://github.com/vanshajbindlish/regression_dicontuinity_design/blob/main/paper/rm_paper.pdf">link</a>.

 # Team